-The vertical integration connects physical product and product making level with all hierarchal levels up to overall business management system and processes.
-The horizontal integration connects all vertical integrated manufacturing systems and networks to an end-to-end solution allowing optimised analytics, predictions, management and communications over the entire manufacturing and supply chain.
+The vertical integration connects physical product and product making level with all hierarchal levels up to an overall business management system and processes.
+The horizontal integration connects all vertically integrated manufacturing systems and networks to an end-to-end solution allowing optimized analytics, predictions, management and communications over the entire manufacturing and supply chain.